Aloiampelos ciliaris, formerly classified as Aloe ciliaris, is a fast-growing succulent from the Eastern Cape of South Africa.

 - The thin stems shoot upward and are anchored by fleshy leaves.

 - The leaves and stems are green and covered in soft hairs.

 - Hair-like teeth appear along the margins of the leaves and on the stems near the base of the leaves.

-- Without pruning, the plant may eventually reach 8′ to 12′ feet in length.
+- Without pruning, the plant may eventually reach a mature size of 8′ to 12′ feet in length.

-The tall stems of Aloe ciliaris produce large orange-red flowers at the end of the fall season.
+The tall stems of Aloe ciliaris produce large orange-red flowers at the end of the fall season or winter.

 The flowers typically appear from November to April, depending on the climate.

 In cooler regions, the blooms may not last as long.